Organization: Cincinnati Zoo

 Participate in regularly scheduled meetings with the Zoo team

-Contribute to the overall success of the Zoo’s ZooTeen Program and Visitor Experience efforts, but also seek out new challenges and learn and grow while in this position over the course of the service year.
+Contribute to the overall success of the Zoo’s Community Impact efforts, but also seek out new challenges and learn and grow while in this position over the course of the service year

-Planning meetings and check-ins with Zoo staff [1-2 hours per week]
+Planning meetings and check-ins with Zoo staff and community partners [4-10 hours per week]

 QUALIFICATIONS AND EXPERIENCE

-Ability to lead a diverse group of teenagers
+Ability to lead a team of diverse participants to accomplish service projects

 Strong communication skills, including the ability to facilitate meetings and trainings